Simulating Devices

 The next steps will explain you in detail, how to set up your application in production mode:

-1. Inside config.json, set system mode to Production.
+1. Inside config.json, change system mode to Production.

 3. In the Domain Configuration Panel the Simulation switch should be disabled.